islandevolution/islandevolution.github.io/_members/you.md

   email:
 ---

-We will be hiring a PhD student soon to join our team.
+We are advertising a PhD position.
+[See here](https://www.jobbnorge.no/en/available-jobs/job/268466/phd-research-fellow-in-evolutionary-genomics-and-island-biology).